 Aircraft operators shall develop an MEL for all long-term contracted aircraft.
 All equipment installed on an aircraft should be operational unless operated in accordance with an approved MEL, or otherwise as approved by the appropriate civil aviation authority under an established program for deferred defects.
-Such programs shall not be contrary to the Type Data Certificate or equivalent.
-The aircraft operator shall provide training for aircrew and engineers in the understanding and operation of their approved MEL.

-Control 9.8: Sub-chartering
+Control 9.8: Sub-chartering Aircraft